nahumck/nahumck.me/posts/2016/01/building-projects-2do.md

 ![](/images/Tax-Meeting-Setup.png)

 After I have input the action items, I can select them and create a new Draft based on the selection by tapping the “+” in the upper left.
-Once these action items are in a new Draft, I can manipulate the text and format it into `Task` `|` `Notes`, using the `|` for a notes delimiter if I need to expand my thoughts on a given task.[\[2\]](#fn-2 "see footnote")
+Once these action items are in a new Draft, I can manipulate the text and format it into `Task` `|` `Notes`, using the `|` for a notes delimiter if I need to expand my thoughts on a given task.[^2]

 ![](/images/Tax-Actions.jpeg)